microsoft/o365-moodle/local/o365docs/setup.md

 7. Click the checkbox in the bottom-right hand corner of the page and then click Ok to add your app to Azure Active Directory.
 8. There are a couple more values and changes you need to make and write down some values which you will need in the next section.

-### Configure your Application Permissions in Azure Active Directory
+### Configure your Azure Active Directory Application

-1. Click on the **Active Directory** icon on the left menu, and then click on the desired Azure AD.
+1. In Azure, click on the **Active Directory** icon on the left menu, and then click on the desired Azure AD.
 2. Click the Applications tab at the top of the screen.
-3. Select your app.
+3. Locate the application you created and click it's name in the list.
 4. Click Configure at the top of the screen.
 5. Locate the **Client ID**, note this value (write it down or copy it somewhere), and set it aside.
 You'll need it later.
 6. Create a client secret key.
     1. Locate the **keys** section of the page.
     2. Select a duration for the validity of the key.
     3. Click "Save" at the bottom of the screen.
 The page will reload and a key value will be shown in the keys section.
-    4. Note this key value (write it down or copy it somewhere) and set it aside.
+    4. Note this key value (copy it to a file on your computer, for example) and set it aside.
 You'll need later.
     5.  ![OpenID Connect Settings](images/SettingOpenIDConnect.png "fig:OpenID Connect Settings")

 7. Locate the **Permissions to other applications** section.
-8. Click **Add application** click the plus sign to the right of **Office 365 Exchange Online**, **Office 365 SharePoint Online**, and **OneNote**.
+8. Click **Add application** click the plus sign to the right of **Microsoft Graph**, **Office 365 Exchange Online**, **Office 365 SharePoint Online**, and **OneNote**.
 Note, the plus will appear when you hover over each of the items.
 9. Click the check mark at the bottom right of the dialog.
 10. In the Delegated Permissions dropdown for Office 365 Exchange Online select the following permissions:
-    1. Read users’ calendars
+    1. Read user calendars.
-    2. Read and write users' calendars
+    2. Read and write user calendars.

 11. In the Delegated Permissions dropdown for Office 365 SharePoint Online select the following permissions:
     1. Read items in all site collections
     2. Read and write items in all site collections
-    3. Create or delete items and lists in all site collections
+    3. Read and write items and lists in all site collections
     4. Have full control of all site collections
     5. Read user files
     6. Read and write user files

-12. In the Application Permissions dropdown for Windows Azure Active Directory select the following permissions:
-    1. Read directory data

-13. In the Delegated Permissions dropdown for Windows Azure Active Directory select the following permissions:
+12. In the Delegated Permissions dropdown for Windows Azure Active Directory select the following permissions:
-    1. Read directory data
+    1. Read and write directory data
+        * Note: Write permissions here are used by the Azure AD setup tool to automatically fix permissions.
+If you do not want to grant directory write access, the plugin suite will work with only the "Read directory data" permission.
     2. Read all users' full profiles
-    3. Sign in and read user profile.
+    3. Access the directory as the signed-in user.

-14. In the Delegated Permissions dropdown for OneNote select the following permissions:
+13. In the Delegated Permissions dropdown for OneNote select the following permissions:
     1. Create pages in OneNote notebooks
     2. View OneNote notebooks.
     3. View and modify OneNote notebooks.

-15. In the Delegated Permissions dropdown for Microsoft Graph select the following permissions:
+14. In the Delegated Permissions dropdown for Microsoft Graph select the following permissions:
     1. Have full access to user calendars.
     2. Access directory as the signed in user.
     3. Read and write directory data.